OpenTimestamps: A Step-by-Step Tutorial

 2. Submitting the Hash for Attestation

 In time, this hash will be attested in a Bitcoin block header and the submission receipt will become upgradable to attestation proof.
-The submission receipt is not an attestation proof yet, i.e., it cannot be verified immediately: it is incomplete as it takes up to few hours for the timestamp to get confirmed by the Bitcoin blockchain.
+The submission receipt is not an attestation proof yet — it cannot be verified immediately, as it takes up to a few hours for the timestamp to be confirmed by the Bitcoin blockchain.

 To avoid the inefficiency of one blockchain transaction for every document hash, a calendar server provides aggregation of multiple hashes in a Merkle tree data structure and performs their attestation in a single transaction, effectively attesting only the Merkle tree root, which is itself a hash value.